t-nosewicz/meeting-system-spring/README.md

 ![meeting groups module package structure](https://github.com/user-attachments/assets/f6735167-510c-4981-bc4d-efa18b30b0b9)

 As we can see, the only public classes in the module are:
-- 'MeetingGroupsFacade' interface containig all the commands
+- 'MeetingGroupsFacade' interface containing all the commands
 - 'MeetingGroupsConfiguration' class that creates the instance of the facade
 - 'MeetingGroupsRoles' separate interface used by other modules
 - classes accepted and returned by the facade in 'dto' package